 What is band steering and how does it work?

-Band steering means the Fibre+ Gateway determines which WiFi network band is most optimal for your device's WiFi connection at any given time.
+Band steering means the Ignite WiFi Gateway determines which WiFi network band is most optimal for your device's WiFi connection at any given time.
 It seamlessly changes to the best band based on network readings.
 To enable band steering, the bands must use the same WiFi name and password.

 What's the difference between the WiFi bands?